 Doing Business in Malaysia

-Expats planning on doing business in Malaysia should research some of the cultural complexities associated with this ethnically diverse country.
-Although the Malaysian business world has largely succeeded in establishing a unified ethos, it is important for expats to understand that they might deal with people from a broad range of backgrounds (Malay, Chinese and Indian being the most common) and expectations and conduct might need to be adjusted accordingly, depending on who one is doing business with at the time.
+Expats planning on doing business in Malaysia should ensure they understand the cultural complexities associated with this ethnically diverse country.
+Although the Malaysian business world has largely succeeded in establishing a unified ethos, it is important for expats to realise that they might deal with people from a broad range of backgrounds (Malay, Chinese and Indian being the most common).
+Expectations and conduct might need to be adjusted accordingly, depending on who one is doing business with at the time.

 Overall, Malaysia is a diverse, welcoming society that is accepting and friendly towards foreigners.
-The ease with which one can do business in Malaysia is demonstrated in its rankings in numerous international business surveys.
-Most notably, the World Bank's Ease of Doing Business Survey for 2017, where Malaysia was ranked 23rd out of 190 countries.
-Malaysia particularly excelled in the criteria of protecting minority investors, where it came third.
+The ease with which one can do business in Malaysia is demonstrated in its rankings in numerous international business surveys – most notably, the World Bank's Ease of Doing Business Survey for 2019, where Malaysia was ranked 15th out of 190 countries.
+Malaysia particularly excelled in the criteria of protecting minority investors, where it came second.